-To start with, although many approaches do otherwise, it is not enough to stress only the inputs to a correlation/dependence matrix - the matrix itself must be stressed and evaluated under stressed conditions of a particular (extreme) scenario: "... in order to calculate stressed VaR accurately it is also necessary to stress the correlation matrix ... most correlations tend to increase during market crises, asymptotically approaching 1.0 during periods of complete meltdown, such as occurred in 1987, 1998 and 2008. ...Certain methods that could be meaningful [include e]mploying fat-tailed distributions for the risk factors and replacing the standard correlation matrix with a stressed one... ."
+To start with, although many approaches do otherwise, it is not enough to stress only the inputs to a correlation/dependence matrix - the matrix itself must be stressed and evaluated under stressed conditions of a particular (extreme) scenario: "... in order to calculate stressed VaR accurately it is also necessary to stress the correlation matrix ... most correlations tend to increase during market crises, asymptotically approaching 1.0 during periods of complete meltdown, such as occurred in 1987, 1998 and 2008. ...Certain methods that could be meaningful [include e]mploying fat-tailed distributions for the risk factors and replacing the standard correlation matrix with a stressed one....."
 (BIS, 2011a).
 Secondly, if a method perturbs eigen decompositions and/or polar angles to obtain correlation/dependence measure distributions, this cannot be done on an ad hoc basis, using mathematically convenient distributions, like the Gaussian, to perturb eigen values, or arbitrary bounded functions, like inverse tangent, to perturb angles (see Galeeva, 2007).
 Spectral and spherical distributions follow specific and often known distributions under various conditions, and such approaches need methodological support, whether theoretical or empirical or both, to justify their use when taking what is otherwise a smart approach to generating scenario-specific correlation/dependence matrices.
-Additionally, such methods must remain cognizant of all the characteristics of the conditions they are attempting to generate.
+Additionally, such methods JD Opdyke, Chief Analytics Officer Page 63 of 91 Correlation and Beyond must remain cognizant of all the characteristics of the conditions they are attempting to generate.
 Hardin et al. (2013), for example, utilize a normalized vector of independent gaussian random variables to perturb the observed correlation matrix, but correctly note that "The amount of noise that can be added to the original matrix is determined by its smallest eigenvalue. ...
 We provide the user with ... a general algorithm to apply to any correlation matrix for which the smallest eigenvalue can be reasonably estimated." (emphasis added).
-Unfortunately, as mentioned above, this eliminates what are arguably the most widely observed correlation matrices in finance - those based on a 'spiked' covariance matrix (see Johnstone, 2001) where one or a few eigenvalues dominate and the majority of eigenvalues are close to zero, i.e. not reliably estimated.
-Robustness as dependence matrices approach singularity/NPD is an important quality of any method, but it remains especially critical in financial applications.
+Unfortunately, as mentioned above, this eliminates what are arguably the most widely observed correlation matrices in finance - those based on a 'spiked' covariance matrix (see Johnstone, 2001) where one or a few eigenvalues dominate and the majority of eigenvalues are close to zero, which often indicates they cannot be reliably estimated.
+Robustness as dependence matrices approach singularity/NPD is an important quality of any method, but it remains especially critical in the analysis of financial portfolios.